-- 1 Creatures getting tangled up and stuck in plastic items. - 2 Animals eating the plastic.
-Larger pieces of plastic may get stuck in their throats.
-Smaller bits are swallowed. - Objects break down (or degrade) over time.
-One of the main problems with plastic is that it takes a long time to break down, meaning that it stays in the environment for years to come. - Take the Timeline Cards. - Get your child to match each object card with the length of time they think it takes for that object to break down.
+- Another problem with plastic is that it takes a long time to break down (or degrade). - Take the Timeline Cards. - Get your child to match each object card with the length of time they think it takes for that object to break down.